Vancouver Island and Coast Economic Region

 Over the last year, the labor market has

-decreased by 100 jobs
+increased by 6,500 jobs

 .